rush340/whammy-py/README.md

-An arpeggiator for the Digitech Whammy V guitar pitch-shifting pedal.
+An arpeggiator for the Digitech Whammy V guitar pitch-shifting pedal (work in progress)